 We chatted briefly for a moment or two more, and we screwed up enough courage to ask her if she would consent to our conducting an interview with her one day soon, if we could find a publication interested in running it, and she readily agreed, telling us how we could contact her if and when the time came.

-Later, I spoke to Ms. Kaufman-Schneider, thanking her for the Q&A she had participated in after the movie.
+Later, we spoke to Ms. Kaufman-Schneider, thanking her for the Q&A she had participated in after the movie.
 She was great—whip-smart, opinionated (she hated the movie, and wasn’t afraid to say so), frank, and witty.

 She asked me if we weren’t the young fellow whose popcorn Kitty had been filching; we admitted that we were.